Amifampridine: Contraindications

 Because it affects voltage-gated ion channels in the heart, it is contraindicated in people with long QT syndrome and in people taking a drug that might prolong QT time like sultopride, disopyramide, cisapride, domperidone, rifampicin or ketoconazol.
 It is also contraindicated in people with epilepsy or badly controlled asthma.

 Adverse effects

 The dose-limiting side effects include tingling or numbness, difficulty sleeping, fatigue, and loss of muscle strength.

-Amifampridine can cause seizures, especially but not exclusively when given at high doses and/or in particularly vulnerable individuals who have a history of seizures.
+Seizures have been observed in patients without a history of seizures.

 Interactions

 The combination of amifampridine with pharmaceuticals that prolong QT time increases the risk of ventricular tachycardia, especially torsade de pointes; and combination with drugs that lower the seizure threshold increases the risk of seizures.
 Interactions via the liver's cytochrome P450 enzyme system are considered unlikely.

 Pharmacology

 Mechanism of action

 In Lambert–Eaton myasthenic syndrome, acetylcholine release is inhibited as antibodies involved in the host response against certain cancers cross-react with Ca2+ channels on the prejunctional membrane.
 Amifampridine works by blocking potassium channel efflux in nerve terminals so that action potential duration is increased.
 Ca2+ channels can then be open for a longer time and allow greater acetylcholine release to stimulate muscle at the end plate.